adelphi-ed-tech/au-courses/courses/multimedia-studio.md

 4. Have a **point**: like a good essay, a good talk should deliver an original, targeted point of view that you will logically and rhetorically convey.

 ### Pitch
-In this class session you will formally pitch your idea for your idea for your final project.
+In this class session you will formally pitch your idea for your your final project.
 The purpose of the pitch is to propose your project in a way that makes it sound exciting, worthwhile, and feasible.
-The most important part is that you can tell a good story about what you plan to develop.
+You want to tell a good story about what you plan to develop.
 You should also have some sketches, mockups, sample art, etc. that may be required to make your point.

 Plan for a 5 minute presentation and 3 minute Q&A session after.